tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/document-creation/quarto-setup.md

 ## Overview

-[Quarto](https://quarto.org/) is an open-source scientific and technical publishing system that allows you to create and share interactive documents, presentations, dashboards and reports.
-It does not provide a standalone graphical user interace, but is built to integrate with tools like [Visual Studio Code](/install/VSCode), [Jupyter](https://jupyter.org/), [RStudio](/install/r), etc. It supports Markdown and executable code blocks in multiple programming languages, such as [R](/learn/r), [Python](/learn/python), and [Julia](/julia).
+[Quarto](https://quarto.org/) is an open-source scientific and technical publishing system that allows you to create and share interactive documents, presentations, dashboards, and reports.
+It does not provide a standalone graphical user interface, but is built to integrate with tools like [Visual Studio Code](/install/VSCode), [Jupyter](https://jupyter.org/), [RStudio](/install/r), etc. It supports Markdown and executable code blocks in multiple programming languages, such as [R](/learn/r), [Python](/learn/python), and [Julia](/julia).

 <p align = "center">
 <img src = "../images/quarto-logo.png" width="300">